How Much Do Marketers Make? Marketing Job Salaries in 2022

 “A bachelor’s degree can add $2,000 to $5,000 or more per year in earning potential, while an MBA can add yet another $7,000 to $11,000, though many MBAs start out in higher-level management jobs with more responsibility, and consequently earn a larger salary.”

-The level and quality of your experience also count.
+Of course, the level and quality of your experience count.
 Generally, we see that jobs requiring more years of experience offer higher salaries than those that don’t.
 In the same vein, if you have more experience—in terms of both length of time and depth—you can negotiate to receive the higher-end of the salary range for the position.
 Even entry-level marketing positions nowadays require some experience.

 Specialization is another factor that influences how much a marketer makes.
-Like with doctors and other professions, marketing specialists command higher salaries than generalists, especially at mid-level marketing jobs.
+Marketing specialists command higher salaries than generalists, especially in mid-level marketing jobs.

 That said, some specializations appear to be more lucrative than others.
-For example, social media marketer jobs seem to pay less than email marketing jobs.
+For example, data analyst jobs seem to pay more than email marketing jobs.

 As you go up the ladder, though, you’re expected to be a T-shaped marketer.
-That is, you have in-depth knowledge and expertise in one domain of marketing.
-At the same time, you should have knowledge of the other areas of marketing—at least enough knowledge to manage and supervise those who are specializing in them.
+That is, you have in-depth knowledge and expertise in one domain of marketing but at the same time, you should have knowledge of the other areas of marketing—at least enough knowledge to manage and supervise those who are specializing in them.
 That’s because marketing has many domains, and any marketing strategy will involve several domains all firing at the same time.

 Maximize your earning potential as a marketer

 A marketing career isn’t going to catapult you into mega-riches overnight.
-It does offer potential for you to earn a good living, even if you’re just starting out.
-As you move beyond entry-level positions, you can earn more than the average household income ($78,500 in the US in FY 2020 and $62,900 in Canada in 2019).
+It does offer the potential for you to earn a good living, even if you’re just starting out.
+As you move beyond entry-level positions, you can earn more than the average household income ($79,900 in the US in FY 2021 and $66,800 in Canada in 2020).

 And when you reach the top marketing positions, you can earn more than 90% of the households in North America.